rivie13/Robotics-Nav2-SLAM-Example/database/README.md

 2. **Access API**
    - The API will be available at http://localhost:5000

+   To confirm the api is working correctly you can try this: http://localhost:5000/api/events

 ## Unity Integration

 1. Add the `DatabaseConnector.cs` script to a GameObject in your Unity scene